12 Best Woods for Smoking Pork for Perfect Flavor

 When it comes to cooking, the results you get from smoking pork are well worth the extra effort and time it takes.
 In today’s fast-paced society, not everyone has the patience to smoke meat for hours at a time.

 That’s probably why the taste of smoked pulled pork is so rewarding, as all of that savory wood flavor gets infused into every bite (and why the contrast works well with a good rub, liquid or topping or bun).
-However, the best smoke flavors for pulled pork really depends on a lot of factors (similar to choosing for brisket or bacon).
+However, the best smoke flavors for pulled pork depends on a lot of factors (similar to choosing for brisket or bacon).

 Disclosure: As an Amazon Associate, this site earns from qualifying purchases.
 Thank you!